BryanCasanelli/personal-webpage/README.md

 This is my personal webpage code.

-It is made with Svelte and Cloudflare services (Workers for backend, Pages for frontend, and D1 for database).
+It is made with React and Cloudflare services (Workers for backend, Pages for frontend, and D1 for database).